borkounou/Project_Startup_Website/README.md

 # Project_Startup_Website
-Creation of the website for the company called Impakt Tchad, which a software company and service providers based in the republic of Chad
+Creation of the website for the company called Impakt Tchad, which is a software company and service provider based in the republic of Chad.